12 Types of Tenses with Examples

 Future Perfect Continuous Tense

 Future Perfect Continuous Tense describes an action that will have been continuing at a certain time in the future.
-When two actions occur in the future, the first is considered Future Perfect Continuous Tense, and the second is Simple Present Tense.
+When two actions occur in the future, the first is considered the Future Perfect Continuous Tense, and the second is the Simple Present Tense.
 For example:

 • They will have been paying the price for their misdeed.